dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 #### `AUTH_USER_ROLE`

-User role required to access the UI and/or RESTful service of the Archive (optional, default is `user`).
+User role required to access the UI and RESTful services of the Archive (optional, default is `user`).

 #### `SUPER_USER_ROLE`